supabase-community/supabase-kt/GoTrue/README.md

 |--------|---------|-------------|--------|---------|----------|-------------|-----------|-------------|-----------|
 | Status | ✅       | ✅           | ✅      | ✅       | 	☑️      | 	 ☑️         | 	 ✅       | ☑️           | ☑️         |

-> Note: Native support is experimental and needs feedback
+> Native support is experimental and needs feedback
+>

-☑️ = No built-in OAuth support.
+> ☑️ = No built-in OAuth support.
 Linux has no support for persistent session storage.

 <details>